 Neural Network Algorithms – Artificial Neural Networks arguably works close enough to the human brain.
 Conceptually artificial neural networks are inspired by neural networks in the brain but the actual implementation in machine learning is way far from reality.
 ANN take in multiple inputs and produce a single output.
-Point to note ANN’s are inspired by animal brain, but nowhere close to biological neural networks.
+Point to note ANN’s are inspired by the animal brain, but nowhere close to biological neural networks.

 AILabPage defines – Artificial neural networks (ANNs) as “Biologically inspired computing code with the number of simple, highly interconnected processing elements for simulating (only an attempt) human brain working & to process information model”.
 It’s way different than computer program though.
 There are several kinds of Neural Networks in deep learning.
 Neural networks consist of input and output layers and at least one hidden layer.